TV programs later this year and in early 2018 could reflect Trump's America

 "Trump's electoral victory and the further polarization it has inspired has just begun to filter into the TV industry," he said.

-Despite a long history as a medium through which authentic life is portrayed, many of today's television shows don't reflect the reality experienced by millions of Americans — particularly the economic one, according to experts.
+Despite a long history as a medium through which authentic life is portrayed, many of today's television shows don't reflect the reality experienced by millions of Americans — particularly the economic one, experts say.

 A 2015 Pew Research Center report found that "middle-income Americans have fallen further behind financially in the new century."

-But as the financial prospects of middle-class Americans have declined, so have the number of narratives that reflect their lives, television critics say.
+But, as the financial prospects of middle-class Americans have declined, so have the number of narratives that reflect their lives, according to television critics.

 Even when shown, the concept of a monolithic suburban or rural working class is often mythologized on the small screen, television critics say.